deroverda/recommended-radio-streams/README.md

 ## Acknowledgements

 Special thanks to the users who submitted many of these radio suggestions on the internet.
-Also, thanks to [FMHY](https://fmhy.pages.dev/) for listing alternative radio apps, aggregators and platfors.
+Also, thanks to [FMHY](https://fmhy.pages.dev/) for listing alternative radio apps, aggregators and platforms.